What is the Armed Forces Covenant?

 Voluntary pledges of support from businesses typically include policies that encourage Reserve service, support the employment of Veterans and Service spouses/partners and give the Armed Forces Community a fair deal on commercial products and services.
 Businesses decide how they choose to commit their support.
 All Armed Forces Covenants are then signed by a person in authority who can ensure that commitments are implemented and maintained.

-Over 4900 Armed Forces Covenants have been signed since 2014, available to view here.
+Over 4900 Armed Forces Covenants have been signed since 2014, available to view on the Government's Armed Forces Covenant webpage.
 The rate of signings is ever-increasing, and currently growing at an average rate of around 25 new signatories a week.
 The Ministry of Defence recognises and rewards employers who pledge, demonstrate or advocate their support to the Armed Forces Community through the Employer Recognition Scheme (ERS), allowing businesses to work towards the Bronze, Silver and Gold Awards.
 You can nominate yourself for a Bronze Award.
 Silver and Gold Awards are bestowed to organisations meeting specific criteria (further information online)